willhaslett/covid-19-growth/README.md

 the JH data, and b) to provide useful COVID-19 growth models for configurable regions.
 You can add
 c) and beyond!

-For VSCode users, available as a fully self-contained, system-independent environment using Docker Remote and Jupyter Notebook integration.
+For VSCode users, available as a fully self-contained, system-independent environment using Docker Remote with Jupyter Notebook integration.

 ![Screenshot](.screenshot.png)

 ## Installing
+### Vanilla

 Clone the repo **with --recursive**
 ```